 Gaining pharmacy experience

-WSU does not require a minimum number of hours of experience, but pharmacy related experience is highly recommended.
+WSU does not require pharmacy experience but it is highly recommended.
 Many applicants have worked in a health care environment.

 If you are interested in gaining experience in a pharmacy, start talking with pharmacists about a career in pharmacy and consider applying for a pharmacy assistant license.
 It is hard to gain pharmacy related experience unless you work in a pharmacy.